-Share-based payments expense were higher due to incentive stock options vesting during the period ended June 30, 2021.
-The Company recognized a foreign exchange loss of \$169,667 during the six months ended June 30, 2021 compared to a gain of \$335,740 during the six months ended June 30, 2020 due to fluctuations primarily related to the Company's US dollar denominated cash deposits, accounts receivables and accounts payables.
-The Company also recognized a gain of \$106,569 during the six months ended June 30, 2021 due to an increase in the fair value of the Company's equity interest in a privately held gold producing company in Bulgaria.
+Share-based payments expenses were higher due to a higher number of incentive stock options granted and vested during the period ended September 30, 2021.
+The Company recognized a foreign exchange loss of \$116,225 during the nine months ended September 30, 2021, compared to a loss of \$602,838 in the prior comparative period.
+These FX gains and losses are due to exchange rate fluctuations primarily related to the Company's US dollar working capital.
+The Company recorded a positive change of \$80,520 in the fair value of its equity investment in a privately held gold producing company in Bulgaria during the nine months ended September 30, 2021 compared to a higher positive change of \$201,188 in the comparative period.
+The Company recorded a write-down of its mineral properties during the nine months ended September 30, 2020, and there were none in the current period.